anusiraj/C-_Class_CarBuilder/README.md

-# Design a class structure for cars
+# Design a class structure for car

 Think about the real life and imagine what the cars look like.
 That will help you get ideas into the code